top of page

 The Future of AIS

 As long as ships are tracked with AIS data, certain groups and individuals will continue implementing AIS manipulation techniques to hide their actions.
 Due to the ease and accessibility of AIS manipulation methods, going AIS dark will likely remain the "go-to" way of obscuring a ship's position.
-Fortunately, we can counter these efforts by incorporating additional datasets, open-source information, and satellite imagery to accurately track a ship's past and current movements.
+Fortunately, we can counter these efforts by incorporating RF datasets, open-source information, and satellite imagery to accurately track a ship's movements.